 - See Alhambra Moorish fortress

-The sunny and warm Mediterranean island of Malta appeals to many seniors due to its mild climate, water adventure opportunities, slower pace of life, retirement incentives to move there and its high safety rating.
+The sunny and warm Mediterranean island of Malta appeals to many seniors due to its mild climate, water adventure opportunities, slower pace of life, retirement incentives to move there and its high safety standards.

 Property along the shoreline can be expensive, but land and housing located inland is still considered a great deal.
 Maltese and English are the two official languages.